-In this video we discuss how to use sales role-play to increase sales.
-I think that most salespeople know what sales role-playing will help them to be a better salesperson, but in this video we start by outlining why incorporating more sales role-play can transform your sales efforts.
+In this video, we discuss how to use sales role-play to increase sales.
+I think that most salespeople know what sales role-playing will help them to be a better salesperson, but in this video, we start by outlining why incorporating more sales role-play can transform your sales efforts.

 Athletes don’t jump into the game

 One example to look at to see how important sales role-playing is could be to look at professional athletes.
-Not only do athletes warm up before and during the game, but all week in preparation for the game they are practicing, running drills, studying plays, etc.
+Not only do athletes warm up before and during the game, but all week, in preparation for the game, they are practicing, running drills, studying plays, etc.

-It would be incredibly irresponsible for an athlete to not practice at all and then just show up for the game and their performance would likely to not nearly as good compared to using a process of practice and warming up.
+It would be incredibly irresponsible for an athlete to not practice at all and then just show up for the game and their performance would likely not be nearly as good compared to using a process of practice and warming up.

 Unfortunately, most salespeople do not practice at all and just jump on the phone and go to meetings with more of an improvisational approach.
 While this can work, the performance probably can be better with some amount of practicing and warming up.
 When salespeople don’t role-play and practice, this is the same as a professional athlete jumping in the game without warming up and practicing, and it is very easy to see how that is problematic.

 There is a common saying that “practice makes perfect.”
 That is a good saying to point out how important practice is and how you are sure to perform better if you practice.
 But if you are practicing something incorrectly, then you will not reach perfect, which is stated in a quote by Vince Lombardi where is said:

 Practice does not make perfect.
 Perfect practice makes perfect.